pdsam/feup-lpoo/README.md

 > The project goal is to recreate the game [Crack attack](http://www.aluminumangel.org/attack/).
 The game's goal is to not let the blocks get to the top (like tetris) by making lines with at least 3 colored blocks with the same colour to pop them thus increasing the score.
 In a nutshell this a game is a mix between tetris and candy crush like games.

+## Short Introduction

+In this game, you have a board with colored blocks, over time, a new line of block appears from bellow pushing all the blocks up.
+Your goal is to move your selector and swap blocks so you create line/columns of three equal block in a row to break them, preventing them from touching the top.

+- User your arrow keys to move the selector, and SPACE to swap blocks.
+- If you feal like quitting you can press Q.

 ## Screenshots

 <!-- Some screenshots that illustrate the game.-->